 This is not going to be about venture capitalists or media tycoons.
 My topic for the day are irritating obstacles created by skiers with explicit purpose of making snowboarders look ridiculous.
 Not that they have to try very hard.
 Avoiding bumpy slopes, while possible and in many cases even recommended, is not the way to enjoy snowboarding.
 Here in Keystone, giving up on bumps and trees means forgoing half of the terrain.
 The better half.

 There are numerous techniques to conquer uneven slopes.
-The most spectacular one calls for using bumps to gain speed and height in order to finish with a back flip after the third jump.
-It's up to you but I suggest you try it first with no people, no moguls and possibly no snowboard.
+The most spectacular one calls for using bumps to gain speed and height in order to finish with a back flip in 10 seconds flat.
+It’s up to you but I suggest you try it first with no people, no moguls and possibly no snow.

 Underrated ass slide requires no less of moral fortitude.
 Reinforced pants are not a bad idea if you have your heart (or this other part of your body) set on mastering it.
 When your behind gets tired, stand up, sideslip and push some of that snow down the slope flattening the bumps.
 That’s how you get back at those pesky skiers for ruining a perfectly nice piste.
 Though they would never admit it, many will be grateful.